dbap-rl/dbap-rl.github.io/draft.md

 ## Quick Overview

-The key idea in this work is to leverage a small amount of human provided data with multi-task reinforcement learning to build a robotic learning system that can continue improving with minimal human intervention required in the training process.
+The key idea in this work is to leverage a small amount of human-provided data with multi-task reinforcement learning to build a robotic learning system that can continue improving with minimal human intervention required in the training process by **practicing autonomously**.

-**1)** The human provided data is used to bootstrap a low level goal reaching policy with offline reinforcement learning.
+**1)** The human provided data is used to bootstrap a low-level goal reaching policy with offline reinforcement learning.

-**2)** The human data is also used to build a graph that indicates which goals are reachable from other goals, which is then used to command goals for the low level policy using a graph search algorithm
+**2)** The human data is also used to build a graph that indicates which goals are reachable from other goals, which is then used to command goals for the low-level policy using a graph search algorithm.

-**3)** The high level goal selector continually selects goals for the low level policy to attempt, autonomously improving the behavior of the system with RL.
+**3)** The high-level goal selector continually selects goals for the low-level policy to attempt, **autonomously practicing** improving the behavior of the system with RL.
 By leveraging different tasks to reset each other, minimal human intervention is needed.

 **4)** The system leverages large amounts of data to improve robot behavior significantly over pre-trained offline performance and solve long horizon tasks in a kitchen environment.
+The provided data is used to bootstrap **both** the low-level goal-reaching policy and the high-level practicing mechanism.

 <div class="figure">
 <img src="assets/figs/teaser_compressed_ICRA.png" style="margin: 0; width: 100%;"/>